 • Generally, the mobile home must be at least 400 square feet in size.

-Fannie Mae.
-If the title includes both the mobile home and the land it resides on, and qualifies as real property, then a manufactured home loan under the Fannie Mae MH Advantage® program may be possible.
-The program offers up to 30-year term fixed-rate mortgages, as well as 7/1 and 10/1 adjustable-rate loans.
+If the title includes both the mobile home and the land it resides on and qualifies as real property, then a manufactured home loan under the Fannie Mae MH Advantage® program may be possible.
+The program offers up to 30-year term fixed-rate mortgages, as well as 7/1 and 10/1 adjustable-rate mortgages (ARMs).
 The down payment can be as low as 3% for some borrowers.
 Investment properties and single-wide mobile homes are ineligible for this type of loan.

-Freddie Mac.
-Similar to the Fannie Mae program, borrowers may qualify for a manufactured home loan under the Freddie Mac program if the home meets certain qualifications and qualifies as real property.
+Similar to the Fannie Mae program, borrowers may qualify for a manufactured home loan under the Freddie Mac CHOICEHome® program if the home meets certain qualifications and qualifies as real property.
 Fixed-rate mortgages and 7/1 and 10/1 ARMs are available to qualified borrowers.
-Primary residences and second homes may qualify, but, similar to Fannie Mae, investment properties do not qualify.
+Primary residences and second homes may qualify, but, similar to Fannie Mae, single-wide mobile homes and investment properties do not qualify.
 Down payments can start as small as 5%.

 The maximum loan amounts are: